Azure/ms-rest-nodeauth/README.md

 All the authentication methods support callbacks as well as promises.
 If they are called within an async method in your application then you can use the async/await pattern as well.

-Things to consider:
+Things to consider when using personal accounts:

-- Many of these authentication methods accept a `domain` to be specified, which accepts `tenants` to be passed in.
-- For personal accounts, credentials created without passing a domain won't be able to access most of the account resources automatically.
-- In this case you will need to call `buildTenantList` to gather the list of tenants so that the ID of one of them can be passed into the `setDomain` method of the returned credential.
-  Once the domain is set, you will be able to access resources from subscriptions in that tenant.
+The authentication methods accept a `domain` in the options parameter where you can pass the id of your tenant.
+When using personal accounts, credentials created with no `domain` fail to generate the right token for authentication.
+Due to the same reason, the list of subscriptions for all the tenants in your account returned by some of these methods will be empty too.

+The workaround is to pass the tenant Id to `domain` property in the options when using these authentication methods.
+You can get the tenant id from Azure portal or Azure CLI.

+If you need to fetch the tenantId programatically, follow the below steps
+- Use any of the authentication methods without setting the domain to get a credential
+- Pass the credential the `buildTenantLists()` to get the list of all tenants in your account

+You can also update the `domain` in the same credential by using the `setDomain()` method on it.

 ### Example